Questions to ask when choosing a realtor to buy a home

 How much do you charge?

-Since you’re buying a home, you shouldn’t be charged anything.
-Your real estate agent will get paid once you purchase a home and the amount they are paid will be deducted from the seller’s commission.
+Since you’re buying your first home, you shouldn’t be charged anything (or any home after that).
+Your real estate agent will get paid once you purchase a home, and the amount they are paid will be deducted from the seller’s commission.

 How do you get paid?

-This is an important questions to ask real estate agent.
+This is an important question to ask a real estate agent.
 Real estate agents should only get paid once you purchase a house.
 Some real estate agents may want to charge you upfront for their services.
 If that’s the case, we recommend looking elsewhere for a new real estate agent.

-Questions to ask a realtor when buying first home
+Questions to ask a realtor when buying a first home